renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - Partial update of the Monsters, Animals and NPCs section.
       - I removed the REF attribute from the creatures, finally, and updated their INITs.
       - I added the Horse, the Dancing Raptor (for Drakes) and the Pack-Cat (for Orcs).
+  - Added a familiar-having class for mages, and a three sample familiars to the example creatures section.

 Feedback Questions